 Phone: 406-243-2461, ext.
 1

---Enhancing the understanding and application of international relations theory, methods, and data.
+--Enhancing the understanding and application of international relations theory, methods, data, and forecasting.

 --Providing opportunities for conversation and collaboration among security scholars, policy makers, practitioners, and citizens.

-I have published articles and chapters on great power politics, the strategic effects of military technology, and the causes, conduct, and consequences of war.
+I've published articles and chapters on great power politics, the strategic effects of military technology, and the causes, conduct, and consequences of war.
 I'm finishing a book called Security Pluralism: A Systemic Approach to Security Studies, Policy, and Practice.

 In 2014, I was named a “super forecaster” in the Good Judgment Project, a four-year study of geopolitical forecasting.
-I have written and been interviewed about my experience as a female subject matter expert and have briefed members of the US defense and intelligence community on my approach to security forecasting.
+I've written and been interviewed about my experience as a female subject matter expert, and I've briefed members of the US defense and intelligence community on international relations and security forecasting.

 In 2015, I received UM's Tom Boone Town and Gown Award for my service as faculty advisor to the Montana Model UN high school conference and travelling team.

 I appear on KGVO News Talk radio to discuss international current events with local callers.